hydrogen-music/hydrogen/data/doc/README.DOCUMENTATION.txt

 5. Developers
 -------------

+Since we don't want to add xmlto, poxml, xmllint, and the DocBook DTD's to our normal build requirements: All HTML files need to be generated and committed before releasing.
+After the release, the generated HTML files can (and should) be deleted.
+Do not commit the generated DocBook documents.

 If you are preparing a Hydrogen release, you must have all the tools listed above so that you can process the documents.
-It's OK to commit the docs to SVN, but they should be deleted after the release.
 You may also need to understand DocBook enough to help a translator with validation issues.
 (See Section 6 below.)

+The reason for doing it this way is that (as of this writing) xmlto, poxml, xmllint, and DocBook are not very portable across Linux, Mac, and Windows.
+Nor or they even very portable across different Linux distributions.
+However, the tools are fairly stable on Debian/Ubuntu -- which most of the current developers are using.

 6. XML and Validation
 ---------------------